-Students who are candidates for graduation honors are required to make application for these honors and to take comprehensive examinations, a preliminary near the close of the junior year and a final near the close of the senior year.
+Students who are candidates for graduation honors are required to make application for these honors at the beginning of the junior year and to take comprehensive examinations, a preliminary near the close of the junior year and a final near the close of the senior year.
 Both examinations are in the field of the student's major interest and its related fields.